mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 {{< book >}}
 This book
 will show you what Django is all about.
-In these chapters,
+In the following chapters,
 {{< /book >}}
-I hope to reveal how Django is a powerful tool that can unlock the potential of anyone interested in making applications on the internet.
+I will reveal how Django is a powerful tool that can unlock the potential of anyone interested in making applications on the internet.

-We're going to take a high level approach to learning.
+We're going to take a high-level approach to learning Django.
 Rather than starting
 at the bottom
 with all the pieces
 of Django,
-I'll give you the big picture, then explore each layer more and more to reveal how much Django does for developers under the hood.
+I'll give you the big picture, then explore each layer in more detail to reveal how much Django does for developers and the power Django has under the hood.

 Let's get started